RealEric97/sample-git/README.md

-# sample-git
+# Welcome to sample-git

-This is a sample repository
+This is a sample repository, used to push and fetch elements